-Universally regarded as the ‘best day of your life’ (save for the day your newborn entered this world, yet pipping your graduation, the time you landed your dream job, passed your driving test and/or watched your football team win the league), the business of weddings reflects the enormity of the occasion from a commercial viewpoint.
+Universally regarded as the ‘best day of your life’.
+Save for the day your newborn entered this world, yet pipping your graduation, the time you landed your dream job, passed your driving test and/or watched your football team win the league.
+The business of weddings today reflects the enormity of the occasion from a commercial viewpoint.

 But it’s only ever after the event (of the year) that the truth unfolds.

 When the bride and groom are granted ‘access all areas’ to the digital stills from the wedding, and excitedly flick through the virtual document to revisit their special day.
 And there it is; in full technicolour.
-Either the blushing bride appearing a little too crimson of cheek, or the father of the groom’s corsage all over the shop.
+Either the blushing bride appearing a little too crimson of cheek.
+Or the father of the groom’s corsage all over the shop.

-Digitally enhanced wedding photos aren’t all about straightening windswept hair, correcting wonky corsages or subtly image editing a wedding guest in or out of the pictures though.
-Nor are they merely about smoothing skin, whitening teeth, removing red eye (although we’ve got pedigree in all these disciplines too) or remedying wedding day make-up that didn’t stand the test of time.
+Digitally manipulated wedding photos aren’t all about straightening windswept hair.
+Nor do they tirelessly focus on correcting wonky corsages.
+Or subtly image editing a wedding guest in or out of the pictures.
+Nor are they merely about smoothing skin, whitening teeth, removing red eye.
+Although we’ve got favourable history in all these disciplines too.
+Or remedying wedding day make-up that didn’t stand the test of time.

 And this is understandable.

-If you’ve dedicated the past 6 months leading up to your big day hitting the gym around the clock and counting the calories, then neither the bride nor the groom will expect to then observe a camera angle-misleading curve here or unfortunate light-blaming protrusion there.
-Wedding photos are influenced by timing, angles and light; fact.
-Get this wrong and any bride will feel disappointed.
+You’ve dedicated the past 6 months leading up to your big day hitting the gym around the clock and counting the calories.
+Neither the bride nor the groom would then expect to observe a camera angle-misleading curve here, or unfortunate light-blaming protrusion there.
+It stands to reason.

 And in case that wasn’t enough, here’s a quick summary of what else we can do to avoid post-wedding photo meltdown scenarios:

-- Remove Creases/Straighten Dress – It’s more common that you might think.
+Remove Creases/Straighten Dress – It’s more common that you might think.
 We’re always being asked to remove the creases from wedding dresses as they crumple easy and are not always displayed well for the photographs.
 And it’s not solely the premise of brides.

 For instance we routinely remove background objects, add bouquets, change background entirely and adjust tones/people’s height.
 We can even arrange, albeit backdated, to digitally manipulate the weather.
 Increase brightness levels, change the colour of sky, remove bright sunlight and much more.
-In fact, the list is endless